CSR

-Evolve with regulations!
+Keeping up with regulations!
 This is the challenge for many suppliers and companies who see the law changing and regulating their activity often for very good reasons.

-AUDITED SUPPLIERS
+THE AUDITED SUPPLIERS

-2 organizations stand out for this type of approach:
+Two organizations stand out for this type of approach:

 SEDEX audit